mroth/twitter-streaming-showdown/README.md

    re-running these benchmarks a few times before it made it through without crashing!).

- - As seen in my fork of twit, a little bit of performance tuning can go a long way, and `delimited: length` helps!
+ - As seen in [my fork of twit][150], even a little bit of performance tuning can go a long way, and `delimited: length` helps!
 I'd love to see more work done on all these libraries as I suspect they have a lot of headroom.

  - The bandwidth savings from gzip encoding are significant, and could be make or break for high throughput streams (in this case, it reduced incoming